Slope: Difference of slopes

 has slope increased by $v$, but the difference $n-m$ of slopes is the same before and after the shear.
 This invariance of slope differences makes slope an angular invariant measure, on a par with circular angle (invariant under rotation) and hyperbolic angle, with invariance group of squeeze mappings.

+Slope (pitch) of a roof

+The slope of a roof, traditionally and commonly called the roof pitch, in carpentry and architecture in the US is commonly described in terms of integer fractions of one foot (geometric tangent, rise over run), a legacy of British imperial measure.
+Other units are in use in other locales, with similar conventions.
+For details, see roof pitch.